Quarkus Azure Key Vault Extension

 • com.azure.security.keyvault.secrets.SecretAsyncClient

 The extension produces SecretClient and SecretAsyncClient using DefaultAzureCredential.
-Developers who want more control or whose scenario isn’t served by the default settings should build client using other credential types.
+Developers who want more control or whose scenario isn’t served by the default settings should build their clients using other credential types.

 Installation

-If you want to use this extension, you need to add the io.quarkiverse.azureservices:quarkus-azure-services extension first to your build file.
+Add the io.quarkiverse.azureservices:quarkus-azure-keyvault extension first to your build file.

 For instance, with Maven, add the following dependency to your POM file: